-Often times having a PC or laptop that doesn’t have fairly high specifications can lead to a sub-par performance in a number of intensive games.
+Often, having a PC or laptop that doesn’t have high specifications can lead to sub-par performance in several intensive games.
 You might get low frame rates and crashes if the game is demanding.
-A solution that users have applied for this is changing the game or program’s process’ priority to High from the Task Manager, which tells Windows that it should reserve a bigger part of its power for that process.
+A solution that users have applied is changing the game or program’s process priority to High from the Task Manager, which tells Windows to reserve a larger portion of its power for that process.

-However, it is sometimes the case that the Task Manager doesn’t allow you to change priority.
+However, it sometimes happens that the Task Manager doesn’t allow you to change the priority.
 You will either get a message saying Access Denied, or the priority simply won’t change.
-This can either happen with all processes on your system, or with a certain process on all systems.
-If it’s one process having this issue on multiple systems, it is the process’ fault and there’s not much that can be done, but if all processes on your system result in the same outcome, read on to see what you can do.
+This can occur with all processes on your system or with a specific process on all systems.
+If one process has this issue on multiple systems, it is the process’ fault and not much can be done.
+But if all processes on your system result in the same outcome, read on to see what you can do.

 - Start your program and open the Task Manager, as you did previously.

-- Click on Show processes from all users to make sure processes are running as Admin.
+- Click on Show processes from all users to ensure processes are running as Admin.

 Changing the priority in the Task Manager can sometimes do more harm than good, as it may not leave enough CPU power for other processes on your system.
-You would be much better off if you upgrade your system to support the demanding games you’re trying to play.
-If, however, you still want to use your current system, use the aforementioned steps to be able to change the priority of the game you’re playing.
+You would be much better off upgrading your system to support the demanding games you’re trying to play.
+If, however, you still want to use your current system, use the aforementioned steps to change the game’s priority.

 Method 2: Check if User Account Control is turned on

-User Account Control is in place to make sure programs don’t do any damage to your system.
-It will give you a number of prompts at times when you’re trying to install something, or make a modification to your system, to prevent you from accidentally doing something wrong.
+User Account Control is in place to ensure programs don’t damage your system.
+It will give you several prompts when you’re trying to install something or make a modification to your system to prevent you from accidentally doing something wrong.

 - Press the Windows key on your keyboard and type User Account Control, and open the option to change User Account Control settings.